Panda279TV/Panda-CSS3-Grid/README.md

 #### The Media Queries Grid will only work if this line has been included in the Head Tag of the HTML Structure!
 The meta name="viewport".

 The class s- works without media queries to create an important prerequisite.
-The other m-, l-, xl- work with media queries and therefore you have to integrate the Meta Viewport.
+The other m-, l-, xl- work only with media queries and therefore you have to integrate the Meta Viewport.
 Otherwise you couldn't write any media queries yourself!

 `<meta name="viewport" content="width=device-width, initial-scale=1.0, maximum-scale=1.0, user-scalable=no">`